 - Data loss that is caused by operational faults

 Database Autonomy Service (DAS) is a cloud service that uses machine learning and expert experience to automate perception, healing, optimization, O&M, and security assurance for databases.
-DAS makes database management simpler and avoids service failures that may be caused by manual operations.
-DAS makes database services stable, secure, and efficient.
+DAS makes database management simple and avoids service failures that are caused by manual operations.
+DAS enables a stable, secure, and efficient database service.

 DAS has been used to manage all the databases of Alibaba Group for more than two years.
-As of April 2020, DAS has greatly improved database performance in the following aspects:
+By April 2020, DAS has improved database performance in the following aspects:

 - More than 40 million SQL statements are automatically optimized.

-- Four petabytes of data space are automatically reclaimed.
+- Four petabytes of storage are automatically reclaimed.

 - Memory is optimized and 20% of storage is saved.